Direct20/mmtracking-Flow-Guided-Feature-Aggregation/README.md

 ## Installation, Train, Inference, etc.

 The revised FGFA config files are placed in `configs/vid/fgfa_bm`.
+Pretrained flow net weights is shown in Releases, download it and put it in `pretrain/` folder.
 To use this code, you should be familiar with OpenMMLab's [MMTracking](https://github.com/open-mmlab/mmtracking).

 For other details, please refer to README_mmtracking.md and [MMTracking](https://github.com/open-mmlab/mmtracking) repo.